Batu Caves Dress Code: What to Wear for Women, Men and Children

 Dressing for the Weather While Meeting the Dress Code

-Batu Caves is the opening stop on a Kuala Lumpur city tour — the same dress code applies for the full day, which means dressing right for Batu Caves in the morning also covers you for Thean Hou Temple later in the afternoon.
-If you’re planning to combine Batu Caves with the rest of KL’s main landmarks in one day, the city tour guide covers how the day is structured and what to expect at each stop.
+Batu Caves is typically the first stop on a Kuala Lumpur city tour — and the same dress code applies for the full day.
+Dressing right for Batu Caves in the morning also covers you for Thean Hou Temple and any other place of worship on the afternoon itinerary.
+If you’re combining Batu Caves with KL’s main landmarks in one day, the city tour guide covers how the day is structured and what to expect at each stop.

 Frequently Asked Questions About the Batu Caves Dress Code